Espeer5/git_notes/Git/committing.md

 - Can configure default text editor in git config to be somethng other than the system setting if desired
 - Amending
     * If we forget to add a file or make a commit message mistake, we can use Git commit --amend to go back to the last commit, and remake it with a change
+- gitignore
+    * We use gitignore to tell Git that some files should not be stored or tracked with Git in our local directory
+    * Simply create a file named .gitignore and put the name of any files.folders that shouldn't be tracked
+        - Use a "/" at the end of a name to show directory